Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 All non-abstract properties must be definitely initialized before their first use.
 To guarantee this, Kotlin compiler uses a number of analyses which are described in more detail [here][Control- and data-flow analysis].

-TODO(maybe it makes more sense to write all the initialization business right here)

 #### Constant properties

 A property may be declared **constant**, meaning that its value is known during compilation, by using the special `const` modifier.